 Reduce carbon emissions by targeting companies that are within walking distance, allow you to use mass transit for your commute, or offer telecommuting options.
 If you’re interviewing for a position out-of-state, find out if the prospective employer is open to a Skype interview for the first round – this will cut costs and your carbon footprint.
 Pair up with a local peer mentor and carpool to networking events.

 Small changes can make a big difference over time.
 Try to incorporate these tips into your job-search strategy to help the planet during your hunt.
-Click on the following link to learn more about the history of Earth Day.

 Amanda Augustine is the Job Search Expert for TheLadders.
 She provides job search and career guidance for professionals looking to make their next career move.
 Have a question for Amanda?
 Submit your question here for a chance to have it answered in her weekly column, and be sure to follow her at @JobSearchAmanda on Twitter and “Like” her on Facebook for up-to-the-minute job-search advice.